renanakashima/renanakashima.github.io/_pages/about.md

 Outside of research, you might find me attending operas or classical music concerts.
 Growing up and attending school in the U.S. for a total of 8 years has also shaped who I am today.

-I’m always eager to connect with talented researchers and like-minded peers —--feel free to reach out!
+I’m always eager to connect with talented researchers and like-minded peers —–feel free to reach out!

+<script type="text/javascript" id="clstr_globe" src="//clustrmaps.com/globe.js?d=srncnzdP_Lyw0GnjEMFSAewygtNHmp17ajsJPuG2plU"></script>